 Robust document management, organization, and productivity.
 Smokeball’s marquee feature is document assembly and automation.
 It comes with a variety of forms and letters pre-installed.
-Smokeball can help you set up additional templates, or you can build them yourself.
-Smokeball also keeps all files and matter information–including emails and billing information–all in one place for better organization of your cases and tasks.
-Smokeball also has a task management feature that has the ability to attach files to specific tasks, build workflows for repetitive processes, and even generate a document from a template attached to an assigned task.
+Their team can also help set up additional templates, or firms can build them independently.

 Automated time tracking.
-Due to the tight Microsoft Word and Outlook integration, Smokeball’s Activity Intelligence feature can keep track of what you are doing as long as you are working in Smokeball, Word, or Outlook.
-If you bill for time, you can convert tracked time into billable entries manually or automatically.
-If you bill by flat fee or contingency, Smokeball converts tracked time into profitability and productivity analyses broken down by practice area, matter, and staff member.
+Due to the tight Microsoft Word and Outlook integration, Smokeball’s Activity Intelligence feature can keep track of work as long as you are working in Smokeball, Word, or Outlook.
+Firms that bill for time can convert tracked time into billable entries manually or automatically.
+For firms that bill by flat fee or contingency, Smokeball converts tracked time into profitability and productivity analyses.
+Time is broken down by practice area, matter, and staff member.

 Smokeball Billing.
-Smokeball billing is tightly integrated with the Smokeball practice management system.
-It creates and delivers invoices, tracks trust accounts, creates billing reports, and integrates with LawPay, Quickbooks, and Xero to create full firm billing suite.
+Attorney billing features are tightly integrated with the Smokeball practice management system.
+It creates and delivers invoices, tracks trust accounts, creates billing reports.
+It also integrates with LawPay, Quickbooks, and Xero to create a full firm billing suite.

 Cloud backend.
-Instead of requiring your firm to set up and maintain a server, Smokeball uses the cloud to make your data available to everyone in your firm.
-This way, you can access documents from any computer with Smokeball or through the Smokeball mobile app so you can view and save documents on the go.
+Instead of requiring server set up and maintenance, Smokeball uses the cloud to make data available to everyone in the firm.
+This way, users can access documents from any computer with Smokeball or through the Smokeball mobile app so users can view and save documents on the go.

 Things You Might Want to Know

 Windows only.
-If you use a Mac, you will have to run Windows using virtualization software like Boot Camp, Parallels, or VMWare Fusion in order to use Smokeball.
+Mac users will have to run Windows using virtualization software like Boot Camp, Parallels, or VMWare Fusion in order to use Smokeball.

 Apps.
 There are mobile apps for both iOS and Android.
-The mobile apps allow you to view matters, see your daily digest, see your calendar (and those of your colleagues, if applicable), tasks and to-do list, and also add documents to a matter.
+The mobile apps allow users to view matters, see daily digests, personal and team calendars, tasks and to-do lists.
+Users can also add documents to a matter from the app.

-Setup.
-After you sign up, a representative will schedule a call with you.
-They will guide you through the install process and remotely install and configure the software for you.
+After sign up, a representative will schedule a call.
+They go through the install process and remotely install and configure the software.
 Here’s what’s included in the onboarding process: